tconn42/globepretty/README.md

 ##### &nbsp;  autoRotateSpeed (default 0.35)

 &nbsp;    Spins the globe at the given speed.
 Negative speed spins backward.

-&nbsp;    Zero speed stops it.
+Zero speed stops it.
 User interactions stop it temporarily.

-&nbsp;    Note that spin can also be started and stopped with the new member
+Note that spin can also be started and stopped with the new member function spinGlobe(speed).

-&nbsp;    function spinGlobe(speed).

 ##### &nbsp;  interactionSpinThreshold (default .01)

-&nbsp;    How much the user needs to change the altitude value before the

-&nbsp;    interaction temporarily stops the globe rotation
+&nbsp;    How much the user needs to change the altitude value before the interaction temporarily stops the globe rotation